PrefectHQ/prefect/docs/concepts/work-queues.md

 ### Agent configuration

-When work queues are configured, the Prefect Orion server or Prefect Cloud UI generates the CLI command you can use to start an agent that corresponds to a specific work queue.
+When work queues are configured, you can start an agent that corresponds to a specific work queue.

 You must start an agent within the environment in which it will execute flow runs.

 1. Install Prefect in the environment.
-2. If you are using [Prefect Cloud](/ui/cloud/), authenticate the local Prefect Orion API with your Prefect Cloud account.
-3. Using the [work queue ID](#work-queue-configuration) for the work queue the agent should poll for work, run the following CLI command to start an agent:
+2. Using the [work queue ID](#work-queue-configuration) for the work queue the agent should poll for work, run the following CLI command to start an agent:

 ```bash
 $ prefect agent start [OPTIONS] WORK_QUEUE_ID